alanng10/Secane/Docue/Web/a.md

 Console is close inf the browser close the program frame.

 Web program can host network.
-The network port host is a virtual port that is implem by browser.
+The network port host is a virtual port that is implone by browser.
 Web program need to ask for client permit before it can host network.

 The Uri tool https orn file proto.